WordPress/css-audit/README.md

 npm run css-audit -- v5.5/**/* --format=html --all --filename=wp-admin
 ```

 In the configuration file, the argument `filename` can be added as a simple property: value combination, the same as `format` in the example.
+See the [default `css-audit.config.js`](./css-audit.config.js).

 ## Getting core CSS files